calvincheng919/calvincheng919.github.io/index.md

 Thanks for stopping by.
 Not sure why you're here, perhaps a wrong turn at the fork in the interweb road or you want to be completely bored with my 100 Days of Code journal.
 I created this site to track my progress going through the one hundred days of coding.
-You can read more [here](https://www.100daysofcode.com/).
+You can read more about the challenge and what it entails [here](https://www.100daysofcode.com/).